 Caribou, Orono teams win Kleinschmidt Windstorm, Maine Wind Blade challenges

-ORONO, Maine — The University of Maine Advanced Structures and Composites Center hosted the Kleinschmidt Windstorm Challenge and the 9th Annual Maine Wind Blade Challenge for more than 350 middle- and high-school students Friday, May 19.
+ORONO, Maine — The University of Maine Advanced Structures and Composites Center hosted the Kleinschmidt Windstorm Challenge in the Harold Alfond W2 Ocean Engineering Laboratory and the 9th Annual Maine Wind Blade Challenge for more than 350 middle- and high-school students Friday, May 19.

 2017 Kleinschmidt Windstorm Challenge Winners: